adiozdaniel/ascii-art/README.md

 But explicitly telling the program the intended use, such as `go run . --output=sample.txt something`, will prompt the program to use the file interface.

+### Alignment

+To change the alignment of your output dynamically, you need to include the use of `--align=<type>` flag.
+This can be:

+- center
+- left
+- right
+- justify

+Your representation adopts to the terminal size.
+If you reduce the terminal window the graphical representation adapts to the terminal size.

+The input MUST follow a specified format:

+            [OPTION]       [YOUR INPUT]     [BANNER]

+`go run . --align=center     "My Papa"       standard`

+The updated version 0.3 supports color as an option:

+**Disclaimer**
+Note, this is an added feature for the web that would still work for justified.

+            [       OPTION          ]      [         YOUR INPUT          ]          [BANNER]

+`go run . --align=center --color=#ff0       "Papa" "My Papa\nIs Papa?\nNo Papa"    thinkertoy`

+**Note:** Only text that fits the terminal size should be tested.

+To quit the program, type `exit` in lowercase only.
+This is case sensitive

 ## Enjoy!

 ## Authors